Visa Traveler

 —

-Visa on Arrival fee must be paid in host country’s currency or sometimes in USD.
+Visa on Arrival fee must be paid in the host country’s currency or sometimes in USD.
 ATMs are usually not available at the Visa on Arrival sections.
 Even if they are available, they are usually broken or do not work.

 Currency exchanges are usually available at the Visa on Arrival sections.
 If you do not have the local currency on you, you can exchange USD easily.
 Major currencies such as EUR or GBP can also be exchanged.